 Scoring Sentence Data

 To score sentence data with lrd, begin by running prop_correct_sentence()and save the output as a new object.
-This function follows the same general format as the cued and free recall scoring functions.
+This function follows the same general format as the cued- and free-recall scoring functions.
 You should specify the dataframe (data), the columns containing the participant responses (responses), the answer key (key), the participant identifier (id), and the trial identifiers (id.trial, key.trial).
 Each token will be scored individually against the target answer, and the cutoff indicates the allowable Levenshtein distance.
 Again, you can flag outliers by participant and/or grouping variable (group.by).
 The token.split argument is used to specify the character that separates words in each sentence, and the default is a single space.

 > sentence_ouptut <- prop_correct_sentence(data = sentence_data,